xonsh/xonsh/news/alias_return_cmd.rst

 **Added:**

 * Added ability to create alias that returns modified command.
-  This allows modify and return command in the context of execution without wrapping with complex callable aliases.
+  This allows modify and return command in the context of execution without wrapping with complex callable alias.
   See also 5473.

 **Changed:**